The Borneo Project throughout the years

-Borneo Project brings indigenous activist Merin Rayong to California for advanced mapping skills trainings.
+Borneo Project brings Indigenous activist Merin Rayong to California for advanced mapping skills trainings.

 Nomadic Penan bands map their lands and negotiate boundary claims with the help of Borneo Project partner organization, BRIMAS.
-Borneo Project brings indigenous activists Adrian Lasimbang and Mark Bujang to California for advanced mapping skills trainings.
-Professor Dan Scollon conducts mapping trainings in Miri and Kota Kinabalu for 50 indigenous activists.
+Borneo Project brings Indigenous activists Adrian Lasimbang and Mark Bujang to California for advanced mapping skills trainings.
+Professor Dan Scollon conducts mapping trainings in Miri and Kota Kinabalu for 50 Indigenous activists.
 Indigenous lands defender Harrison Ngau receives grants to create a law library.
 Borneo Project conducts community mapping workshops in Ethiopia using examples of community-made maps from Sarawak.

-Borneo Project facilitates 17 indigenous communities winning UN grants for reforestation, ecotourism and agroforestry.
+Borneo Project facilitates 17 Indigenous communities winning UN grants for reforestation, ecotourism and agroforestry.
 Borneo Project works with Bruno Manser Funds to provide shortwave radios to Penan communities.
-GIS expert Alexander Evans conducts mapping trainings in Miri and Kota Kinabalu for 100 indigenous activists.
+GIS expert Alexander Evans conducts mapping trainings in Miri and Kota Kinabalu for 100 Indigenous activists.

-Liz Varnhagen and Steve Greenberg of Berkeley volunteer in construction of Terian microhydro project and make citizen diplomacy visits to Uma Bawang, Long Lunyim, Long Sayan, Long Belok and Sungai Bong.
+Liz Varnhagen and Steve Greenberg of Berkeley volunteer in construction of Terian micro hydro project and make citizen diplomacy visits to Uma Bawang, Long Lunyim, Long Sayan, Long Belok and Sungai Bong.

 Sungai Bong defends lands from oil palm expansion by expanding pepper orchards.
 Saging Anyi and Louis Ngau pass on (heart attack and cancer).
 Poet and Anthropologist Nathaniel Tarn publishes an epic poem remembering Saging’s last days.
-Appelate court partially overturns Rumah Nor court victory of 2001; Borneo Project begins fundraising for legal aid and communications for Federal appeal.
+Appellate court partially overturns Rumah Nor court victory of 2001; Borneo Project begins fundraising for legal aid and communications for Federal appeal.